Coaching for Psychologists

 Please contact me for large scale events in person or online.

-I charge £90 for Sei Ki Touch and coaching sessions combined in person usually lasting 1 1/4 hours.
-At the moment, the venue may vary.
+I charge £90 for Sei Ki Touch and coaching sessions combined in person usually lasting 1 1/4 hours though this may vary with the venue fees.

-Payment can be made by bank transfer or credit card via Paypal.
+Payment can be made by bank transfer or credit card via Wise or Paypal.
 I will send details.
 I request payment to be made before the agreed session.

 Support Resources